 - Hand-selling your book, bookstore by bookstore, across the country

 - Hiring a zeppelin to criss-cross Manhattan, while a troupe of performing monkeys scamper along below handing flyers to passers-by

 Now, in truth, I’m not absolutely certain that the last of these methods doesn’t sell books, because I’m not sure it’s been tried.
 (The zeppelin gambit has probably already been used a few times by now.
 But zeppelin and monkeys?
 That’s cutting edge.)

-Instead, the indie community has come to cluster around a few techniques which do, absolutely, 100% guaranteed sell books.
+Instead, the indie community has come to cluster around a few author platform examples and techniques which do, absolutely, 100% guaranteed, sell books.
 (If done right, and if the books are good enough, and so on.)
 Those techniques are: